Combining Evidence Across Filtrations: The running maximum of a test martingale (often) tends to infinity in expectation, even under the null

 where $(\lambda_t)_{t\geq 1}$ is a $\bbF$-predictable sequence taking values in the interval $(0, \frac{1}{\mu}]$.
 (This is a special case of their ``hedged capital process'' where the alternative says the mean is greater than $\mu$.)
 The authors design various game-theoretic methods for choosing $(\lambda_t)_{t\geq 1}$ (referred to as the betting strategy) that lead to powerful sequential tests and confidence sequences for bounded means.

 For this test martingale, it is possible to derive the conditions with which the \emph{running maximum} of the test martingale $(M_t)_{t\geq 0}$ tends to infinity as $t \to \infty$, even under the null.
 Let $M_t^* = \sup_{i\leq t} M_i$ denote the running maximum of the test martingale.
-The result below follows from an anti-concentration lemma due to \citet{ramdas2020admissible}. \begin{proposition} Suppose that the $\bbF$-predictable sequence $(\lambda_t)_{t\geq 0}$ are chosen such that, under each $P \in \calP^\mu$, the sum of quadratic variations in the data, weighted by $\lambda_t^2$, tends to infinity:
+The result below follows from an anti-concentration lemma due to \citet{ramdas2020admissible}. \begin{proposition}[Divergence of the expected running maximum for test martingales] Suppose that the $\bbF$-predictable sequence $(\lambda_t)_{t\geq 0}$ is chosen such that, under each $P \in \calP^\mu$, the sum of quadratic variations in the data, weighted by $\lambda_t^2$, tends to infinity:

 Then, for each $P \in \calP^\mu$,

 \end{proposition} Knowing that each $X_t$ has finite and non-zero variance $\sigma^2$, we can ensure condition~\eqref{eqn:quadvar} in different ways.
 The simplest case is when the predictable sequence is constant, i.e., $\lambda_t = \lambda \in (0, \frac{1}{\mu}]$.
 By the strong law of large numbers (SLLN), $\frac{1}{t}\sum_{i=1}^t (X_i - \mu)^2$ converges to $\sigma^2>0$, $P$-almost surely, so the sum $\sum_{i=1}^t (X_i - \mu)^2$ grows linearly in $t$ (diverging to infinity).